Prev | Contents | Next

 —Actual quote from my mother

-12.1 Communication and Delegation
+14.1 Communication and Delegation

 Git can’t save you from poor communication.
-The only way to minimize conflicts in a shared project to communicate with your team and clearly assign different tasks to people in a non-conflicting way.
+The only way to minimize conflicts in a shared project is to communicate with your team and clearly assign different tasks to people in a non-conflicting way.

 Two people shouldn’t generally be editing the same part of the same file, or even any part of the same file.
 That’s more of a guideline than a rule, but if you follow it, you will never have a merge conflict.